-2015 or nominated for election at the 2016 Annual Meeting are independent of the Company and its management under the standards set forth in the Corporate Governance Guidelines, with the exception of Mr. Iger and Mr. Parker.
+2016 or nominated for election at the 2017 Annual Meeting are independent of the Company and its management under the standards set forth in the Corporate Governance Guidelines, with the exception of Mr. Iger and Mr. Parker.
 Mr. Iger is considered an inside Director because of his employment as a senior executive of the Company.
-Mr. Parker is not deemed independent under the definition of independence required by the New York Stock Exchange and included in the Company's Corporate Governance Guidelines because a company wholly-owned by his brother had until March of 2015 received payments for services as a screen writer as described on the following page.
+Mr. Parker is not deemed independent under the definition of independence required by the New York Stock Exchange and included in the Company's Corporate Governance Guidelines because payments received by a company whollyowned by his brother through the beginning of June of 2014 preclude Mr. Parker from being deemed independent for three years following that date.

-In determining the independence of each Director, the Board considered and deemed immaterial to the Directors' independence transactions involving the sale of products and services in the ordinary course of business between the Company, on the one hand, and, on the other, companies or organizations at which some of our Directors or their immediate family members were officers or employees during fiscal 2015.
+In determining the independence of each Director, the Board considered and deemed immaterial to the Directors' independence transactions involving the sale of products and services in the ordinary course of business between the Company, on the one hand, and, on the other, companies or organizations at which some of our Directors or their immediate family members were officers or employees during fiscal 2016.
 In each case, the amount paid to or received from these companies or organizations in each of the last three years was below the 2% of total revenue threshold in the Guidelines.
 The Board determined that none of the relationships it considered impaired the independence of the Directors.